AshaniTH/AshaniTH/README.md

 # 💫 About Me:
 Hi!
 I'm an undergraduate student at the Sabaragamuwa University of Sri Lanka, currently pursuing a BSc (Hons) in Computing and Information Systems.
-I’m passionate about both frontend and backend web development, as well as mobile app development.<br><br>💻 I enjoy turning ideas into real, functional digital experiences<br><br>🌐 Interested in technologies like HTML, CSS, JavaScript, React, Node.js, and Flutter<br><br>📱 Working on improving my skills in full-stack and cross-platform development<br><br>🌱 Always learning and exploring new tools and frameworks<br><br>Thanks for stopping by! 🚀
+I’m passionate about both frontend and backend web development, as well as mobile app development.<br>💻 I enjoy turning ideas into real, functional digital experiences<br>🌐 Interested in technologies like HTML, CSS, JavaScript, React, Node.js, and Flutter<br>📱 Working on improving my skills in full-stack and cross-platform development<br>🌱 Always learning and exploring new tools and frameworks<br>Thanks for stopping by! 🚀

 # 💻 Tech Stack: